-Vermont injury lawyers John Maley and Chris Maley represent individuals in claims arising from disputes with insurance companies and agencies.
+Vermont injury lawyer Chris Maley represents individuals in claims arising from disputes with insurance companies and agencies.
 Such claims involve instances where an insurance carrier wrongfully refuses to pay the Vermont claimant.
 The insurance claims include:

 - Refusal to pay an appropriate amount under an insurance policy

 - Failure to procure the appropriate amount of insurance coverage

 - Denial of benefits of uninsured and under-insured motor vehicle insurance policies

 - Wide variety of claims wrongfully denied by insurance companies.

 Please contact Chris by email or call collect at (802) 489-5258 for a free initial consultation and case evaluation.

 Vermont recognizes a claim for tortious bad faith brought by an insured against its own insurer when an insurer not only errs in denying coverage, but does so unreasonably.
 Bushey v.
 Allstate Ins.
 Co., 164 Vt.
 399, 402 (1995).
 To establish a claim for bad faith, a plaintiff must show that (1) the insurer had no reasonable basis to deny the insured the benefits of the policy, and (2) the company knew or recklessly disregarded the fact that it had no reasonable basis for denying the insured's claim.
 Id.
 As a necessary prerequisite, however, the plaintiff and defendant must have an insured/insurer relationship by virtue of a policy.
 Kirkpatrick v.
 Merit Behavioral Care Corp., 128 F.Supp.2d 186, 191 (D. Vt.
 2000).